Housing

 • Security Deposit: Pre-payment of funds to cover possible damages that may occur while living in an apartment.
 If you leave the apartment in good condition, this security deposit should be returned to you when you move out.

-• Utilities: Electricity, gas and water are some examples of utilities.
+• Utilities: Electricity, natural gas, water, and internet service are some examples of utilities.
 The lease will state which utilities the tenant or renter is responsible for paying in addition to the rent.

 • Landlord or Rental Office: Person or office responsible for maintaining the building and making repairs within a responsible period of time.